cwbjr/git-collab-with-MikeM/README.md

 ---

-1. Mike has task 1 -
+1. Mike has task 1 - You should create an array of objects.
+Each object should have a name and age.

 2. Charlie has task 2 -

 3. Mike has task 3 -

 4. Charlie has task 4 -